MahendraG7/Project-1/README/README.md

 - Run the playbook, and navigate to __IP_address__ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_install-elk.yml and I copied it to nano
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_We changed the host IP to elk IP to make sure the playbook downloaded to the right machine on lines 1105 and 1805 on the filebeat config and metricbeat config
 - _Which URL do you navigate to in order to check that the ELK server is running? http://23.99.204.44:5601/app/kibana

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._